Parish Profile

 Reflections so far...

-At the meeting, we found it a great source of encouragement that we were the first in 30 churches going through the parish profile process to rank children and youth work as the focus area we have had most growth in - valid acknowledgment of the work done in this area of our mission and to the wonderful young disciples who are part of our church.
+At the meeting, we found it a great source of encouragement that we were the first in 30 churches going through the parish profile process to rank children and youth work as the focus area we have had most growth in - valid acknowledgement of the work done in this area of our mission and to the wonderful young disciples who are part of our church.

 Pray for the process